jameshalsall/licenser/README.md

 - Add built-in license options
 - Add dry-run option to see affected files before adding headers
 - Add support for processing single files
-- Add support for placeholders in license files (such as year, owner etc.)
+- Add support for placeholders in custom license files (such as year, owner etc.)

 ## Bug Reporting ##